-Here at VdoCipher we are in awe of how over its history Netflix has consistently innovated in streaming video.
-Over the history of Netflix, the company has maintained a content catalogue which would be delivered at first via mail.
-When the technology infrastructure became available Netflix pioneered video technology, which revolutionised home-based video entertainment.
-The technical decisions that Netflix takes often serve as guides for VdoCipher’s course of action, while the long-term vision that the company has executed in its two decades has helped it standout from competition.
+Here at VdoCipher, we are in awe of how the history of Netflix has consistently innovated in video streaming.
+Over the history of Netflix, the company has maintained a content catalog that was earlier delivered via mail.
+When the technology infrastructure became available Netflix pioneered video technology, which revolutionized home-based video entertainment.
+The technical decisions that Netflix takes often serve as guides for VdoCipher’s course of action, while the long-term vision that the company has executed in its two decades has helped it stand out from the competition.
 Netflix offers a fantastic glimpse into how long-term strategy and decision-making ensured the company crested the wave of vastly increased internet connectivity in recent years.

 - Netflix’s Subscription-based Business Model